Naturalis Biodiversity Center

 Description

-In 1820, by Royal Decree, King William I of the Netherlands established the 's Rijksmuseum van Natuurlijke Historie.
-The museum collection was created by combining the collections of Leiden University, 's Lands Kabinet van Natuurlijke Historie and the personal collection of the first director Coenraad Jacob Temminck.
-These collections, which were initially collected as curiosities, became increasingly the focus of emerging scientific interest during the nineteenth century.
-Temminck succeeded in getting people abroad to acquire natural objects to add to the collection of the Rijksmuseum van Natuurlijke Historie (RMNH).
-The collection of natural objects from Japan, which Philipp Franz von Siebold, whose ethnographic collection served as the basis of the later Rijks Etnografisch Museum in Leiden, was, for instance also added to the RMNH collection.
+In 1820 King Willem I established the 's Rijksmuseum van Natuurlijke Historie by Royal Decree.
+The museum has been called Naturalis Biodiversity Center since 2010.
+The museum collection was formed by combining the collections of Leiden University, 's Lands Kabinet van Natuurlijke Historie (the National Cabinet of Natural History) and the personal collection of the first director Coenraad Jacob Temminck.
+During the nineteenth century these collections, which were initially collected as curiosities, attracted increasing interest from nascent scientific disciplines.
+Temminck succeeded in getting Dutch people abroad to acquire natural objects to add to the collection of the Rijksmuseum van Natuurlijke Historie (RMNH).
+For example, the collection of natural objects from Japan accumulated by Philipp Franz von Siebold, whose ethnographic collection later served as the foundation of the Rijks Etnografisch Museum in Leiden, was also added to the RMNH collection.

-In line with developments in the scientific field, the so-called Natuurkundige Commissie voor Nederlands-Indië also was established in 1820.
-This commission, based at 's Lands Plantentuin in Bogor (then Buitenzorg), had the task of seeking minerals and mapping the local flora and fauna of Indonesia.
-The findings of this commission were published between 1839 and 1847 in the Verhandelingen over de natuurlijke geschiedenis der Nederlandsche Overzeesche bezittingen, which was edited by C.J.
+In line with developments in the scientific field, the so-called Natuurkundige Commissie voor Nederlands-Indië (Natural Sciences Commission for the Netherlands Indies) was established in 1820.
+This commission, based at 's Lands Plantentuin in Bogor (then Buitenzorg), was tasked with seeking minerals and mapping the local flora and fauna.
+From 1839 to 1847 the commission’s findings were published in the Verhandelingen over de natuurlijke geschiedenis der Nederlandsche Overzeesche bezittingen, which was edited by C.J.
 Temminck, director of the RNMH.
 After the dissolution of the commission in 1850, the publications, collected objects, correspondence, etc. were included in the collection of the Rijksmuseum van Natuurlijke Historie.
-The basis of the Naturalis collection is, thus, explicitly related to the colonial past.
+The foundation of the present-day Naturalis collection is, thus, explicitly linked to the colonial past.
 Even after the Natuurkundige Commissie was disbanded, collectors in Indonesia and elsewhere were encouraged by the RMNH to continue making their collections available to the museum.

-In 1878, the Geology and Mineralogy Department split from the RMNH to form its own museum, the Rijksmuseum voor Geologie en Mineralogie (RGM).
-This museum would continue to exist separately until it merged again with the National Museum of Natural History in 1984.
+In 1878, the Geology and Mineralogy department split from the RMNH to form its own museum, the Rijksmuseum voor Geologie en Mineralogie (RGM).
+This National Museum of Geology and Mineralogy would continue to exist separately until remerging with the National Museum of Natural History in 1984.
 While the RGM's collection initially focused on the former Dutch East Indies, under its first director Karl Martin it was expanded to include objects from other areas, including the Dutch colonies in the Caribbean.
-Both the Rijksmuseum of Natural History and the Rijksmuseum of Geology and Mineralogy were primarily intended for interested scientists in the early years; it was only toward the beginning of the twentieth century that they opened their collections more frequently to the general public.
+In the early years both the National Museum of Natural History and the National Museum of Geology and Mineralogy were primarily intended for interested scientists.
+Only toward the beginning of the twentieth century did they more frequently open their collections to the general public.

-During the remainder of the twentieth century, the collections of both the RMNH and RGM expanded considerably, remaining in close contact with the areas colonized by the Netherlands.
-After moving to another building in 1998, the then merged collections continued under the current name of Naturalis.
-In 2010, the collections of the Zoological Museum Amsterdam and the National Herbarium Netherlands were also merged with Naturalis.
-Since 2019, the museum has been located in its current, new building, where the three tasks of Naturalis - collection, science and museum - are even more closely linked.
+During the twentieth century the collections of both the RMNH and RGM were expanded considerably, retaining close ties with the areas colonised by the Netherlands.
+After moving to another building in 1998, the once again reunited collections continued under the current name Naturalis.
+In 2010 the collections of the Zoological Museum Amsterdam and the National Herbarium Netherlands were also merged with Naturalis.
+Since 2019 Naturalis has been located in its current, newly built premises, where the museum’s three tasks – collection, science and museum – are even more closely linked.

 • Coenraad Jacob Temminck (1820-1858)